grafana/grafana/docs/sources/enterprise/kms-integration/using-google-cloud-kms-to-encrypt-database-secrets.md

 1. [Create a key ring](https://cloud.google.com/kms/docs/creating-keys#kms-create-key-ring-console) in Google Cloud KMS.

-2. [Create a symmetric encryption key](https://cloud.google.com/kms/docs/creating-keys#create_a_key) in the key ring on the specified location.
+2. [Create a symmetric encryption key](https://cloud.google.com/kms/docs/creating-keys#create_a_key) in the key ring.

 3. [Create a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating) and assign it a role: it can be a predefined role or custom role with permissions to encrypt and decrypt secrets with Key Management Service.